Alaska Adventure | Exploring Alaska in the Spring | What to do in Alaska

 Purple Moose Espresso

 Located east of Wasilla, Palmer has my favorite coffee in all of Alaska.
 Alaska is very well known for it’s quick convenient coffee drive thru businesses.
-The Purple Moose Espresso is the place to stop for you daily coffee fix.
+The Purple Moose Espresso is the place to stop for your daily coffee.
 I recommend trying the espresso, but you’ll probably end up heading back daily to try other items on their menu.
 You honestly can’t go wrong with any selection.
 They also have baked goods for you to munch on.

 Lazy Mountain